xaviarmengol/ESP32-Machine-Advisor/README.md

 ### Logging configuration

-The variables that should be logged, are registered in the library once, and all the rest is done automaticall.
+The variables to be logged are registered in the setup, and all the rest is done automatically calling the update method.
+The variables should be always INT.

 Example: machineLog.registerVar("voltage", &volt, 5000, 20, 30000);

 - "voltage": Name of the variable that will appear in Machine Advisor
 - &volt: Memory address of global variable volt.
-- 5000: Minimum sampling period in ms. If 0, or very small, should be combined with a threshold.
+- 5000: Minimum sampling period in ms, in the example 5s.
+If set to 0, or very small, should be combined with a threshold.
-- 20: Optional threshold.
+- 20: (Optional) Threshold.
+The variable only will be logged if the change is bigger than the threshold.
+- 30000: (Optional) Maximum sampling period in ms. If the variable has not been sampled in the last 30s, it is sampled unconditionally.

 ### Conection configuration